Imago Théâtre (Montreal, Quebec): Productions

 Ana, By Clare Duffy (Scotland) and Pierre Yves Lemieux (Québec) Winter 2011 in Montreal, at Espace GO, Spring 2012, Scotland Tour (a co-production with Stellar Quines, Edinburgh).

 If We Were Birds, by Erin Shields directed by Micheline Chevrier.
 Fall 2013, at Centaur Theatre.

 Intractable Woman, by Stefano Massini translated by Paula Wing, directed by Micheline Chevrier.
 Winter 2017, at Centaur Theatre.

 Other People’s Children, by Hannah Moscovitch directed by Micheline Chevrier and Amanda Goldberg (Assistant Director).
 Fall 2018, at the Centaur Theatre.

 Persephone Bound, Created by Léda Davies and Jed Tomlinson.
 Additional text by Michaela Jeffery.
 A co-presentation with Geordie Theatre and Screaming Goats Collective, Fall 2019, at the DB Clarke Theatre.

 The Tropic Of X, By Caridad Svich directed by Sophie Gee and Alessandra Tom (Assistant Director) Winter 2020, at the Centaur Theatre.

 Okinum by Émilie Monnet, co-directed by Émilie Monnet and Emma Tibaldo.
 Co-production with Onishka at Centaur Theatre as a part of Brave New Looks 2021.

-Eco-Anxiety, a Digital Festival that featured four short plays written by award-winning international playwrights.
-Presented as part of Climate Change Action Theatre, a biennial festival that coincides with the United Nations COP meetings.

-Tuning In, a commissioned series of three new, short audio plays penned by women playwrights from across Canada.
-Plays included: Lâche pas la patate by Yvette Nolan, The Ringtone by Audrey Dwyer, Scout’s Honour by Amy Lee Lavoie.
-Broadcast live from Montréal, Arts Interculturels.

 Foxfinder, by Dawn King directed by Cristina Cugliandro.
 Presented at Montreal, arts interculturels.
 Fall 2022.

 Redbone Coonhound by Amy Lee Lavoie And Omari Newton directed by Micheline Chevrier and Kwaku Okyere.
 An Imago Theatre and Tarragon Theatre Co-Production.
 Winter 2023 at Théâtre Denise-Pelletier.

 The Flood by Leah-Simone Bowen directed By Yvette Nolan.
 Presented at Centaur Theatre in February 2024.

-Space Girl, the filmed version of the world premiere of Indigenous playwright Frances Koncan’s newest play directed by Krista Jackson (Ice River Films/Prairie Theatre Exchange).

-Upside Down, a series of narrative and documentary short films that explore disability and accessibility in digital theatre.

-The Wolves, by Sarah DeLappe co-directed by Krista Jackson and Jimmy Blais (co-production with Geordie Theatre), presented at Segal Centre Studio, November 2024.

 ARTISTA

-ARTISTA is a mentorship program for women, gender-diverse, trans, and non-binary people, ages 17–22.
-It seeks to achieve collective empowerment through theatrical experimentation.
+ARTISTA is a mentorship program for women, gender-diverse, transgender, and non-binary people, ages 17–22.

-The goal of the program is to encourage participants to develop self confidence, artistic vocabulary, and gain a sense of community.They receive mentorship from professional artists (both local and national).
+The goal of the program stated by Imago is to encourage participants to develop self confidence, artistic vocabulary, and gain a sense of community.
+They receive mentorship from professional artists (both local and national).

 The Creators Circle

 The Creator’s Circle brings together playwrights based in Montreal and nationally to workshop their plays in development and create a community space for artistic exchange.
-The plays and artists selected centralize questions of gender, while engaging in radical creation practices.
+The plays and artists selected centralize questions of gender, while engaging in so-called 'radical' creation practices, according to Imago.